-Another way to take advantage of a coherent workload is the breadth-first packet traversal.
-Garanzha and Loop \cite{Garanzha2010} use this method to reduce divergence in computation.
-Such breadth-first packet traversal uses a hash-based method which is inspired by Arvo and Kirk's 5D ray tracing \cite{Arvo1987}.
-Reshetov et al. \cite{Reshetov2005} propose a method that groups the rays into frusta to reduce the total number of intersection tests.
-Torres et al. \cite{Torres2011} further extended this idea by splitting the BVH into a forest of disjoint subtrees based on their cut.
-This method can be regarded as breadth-first packet traversal in treelet.
-Breadth-first packet traversal can accelerate the primary ray and deterministic ray tracing but is not applicable to path tracing, where the frusta will become too large and intersect a significant portion of the scene.
+Another approach to exploit a coherent ray sequence is through breadth-first packet traversal.
+Garanzha and Loop \cite{Garanzha2010} utilized this technique to reduce divergence in computations.
+The breadth-first packet traversal method employs a hash-based approach inspired by Arvo and Kirk's 5D ray tracing \cite{Arvo1987}.
+In a similar vein, Reshetov et al. \cite{Reshetov2005} proposed a method that grouped rays into frusta to minimize the number of intersection tests.
+Torres et al. \cite{Torres2011} further extended this idea by splitting the BVH into a forest of disjoint subtrees based on their cut, which can be seen as a form of breadth-first packet traversal in a treelet structure.
+While breadth-first packet traversal can accelerate primary ray and deterministic ray tracing, it may not be suitable for path tracing, as the frusta tend to become too large and intersect a significant portion of the scene.
 Therefore, alternative strategies are typically employed for path tracing scenarios to handle the increased complexity of intersecting rays with the scene.